novoda/public-mvn-repo/README.md

 	  -Durl=file:///Users/Peter/github/public-mvn-repo/releases/
 	</code></pre>

-	You will also release parent pom of the apklib in order for project to resolve dependencies
+	You will also need to release parent pom of the apklib in order for project to resolve dependencies

 3. push the changes